DJDdawg/PHSX815_Week2/README.md

 > $ python3 CookieTimer.py -Nmeas 1000 -Nexp 10 > cookieoutput.txt

 This can then be used as the input file for the aptly named analyizng script, **CookieAnalysis.py**, which I painstakingly debugged for the case of Nexp > 1, with the help of my friend Neema.
+He helped explain the code for plotting the histograms, mean, and quartiles.

-**CookieAnalysis.py**r can be run with,
+**CookieAnalysis.py** can be run with,

 > $ python3 CookieAnalysis.py cookie_output.py